Homemade Strawberry Pie Filling

 • Refrigerate: Place leftover strawberry pie filling in an airtight jar and refrigerate for up to 14 days.

-• Freezing: Once your pie filling is cooled completely, you can freeze it for up to three months in a freezer bag or freezer-safe container.
+• Freezing: Once the pie filling is cooled completely, you can freeze it for up to three months in a freezer bag or freezer-safe container.

-• Defrost: Thaw overnight in the fridge for the best results.
+• Defrost: Thaw overnight in the refrigerator for optimal results.

-• Reheating: No need to reheat but you may have to pour off some liquid that can form on top of the frozen filling.
+• Reheating: There is no need to reheat, but you may need to pour off any liquid that forms on top of the frozen filling.

 Canning strawberry pie filling

-• Transfer the strawberry pie filling into the hot jars leaving 1/2 inch headspace, tap the jars to remove air bubbles.
+2. Transfer the strawberry pie filling into the hot jars, leaving 1/2 inch headspace, and tap the jars to remove air bubbles.
 Wipe the rim, place the hot lids on the jars, apply the band, and adjust until the fit is fingertip-tight.

-• Add the jars to a boiling water canner and process for 30 minutes, the time stays the same for pints and quarts.
+3. Add the jars to a boiling water canner and process for 30 minutes; the processing time remains the same for both pints and quarts.

-• Remove the jars and let them cool.
-Check the lids for seal after 24 hours, they should not flex up and down when the center is pressed.
+4. Remove the jars and let them cool to room temperature.
+Check the lids for seal after 24 hours; they should not flex up and down when the center is pressed.

 More recipes with strawberries: